shsui5379/notes/Math/Intro to Math Proofs/sets.md

 - Ways to define a set
     - List
         - $S = \{1,2,3\}$
+        - Just listing all the elements out
     - Set builder notation
         - $S = \{ x | x > 0\}$
         - $|$ and $:$ means "such that"
+        - $\{ expression | condition \}$
     - Descriptive definition: using a sentence/paragraph to describe the elements of the set
     - Interval Notation
         - $[2, \infty)$
+        - Parenthesis means exclusive at the endpoint
+          - Infinity is always exclusive
+        - Square brackets mean inclusive at the endpoint
+        - $(start, end)$

 ## Important sets
 - Natural numbers: $N = \{1, 2, 3, 4, ...\}$